I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Joint Commission is the American healthcare accreditation organization.
 In December 2019, it said that in the first six months of 2019 there were 60 reported events of unintended retention of a foreign body.

 In 2013, Glenford Turner had prostate surgery at a Veteran Affairs hospital in Connecticut.
 Afterwards, he suffered from abdominal pain that he endured for four years with doctors being unable to figure out what was wrong.
-He went for an MRI for a separate condition and that’s when doctors discovered where their missing scalpel was―in Glenford Turner’s pelvis.
+He went for an MRI for a separate condition and that’s when surgeons discovered where their missing scalpel was―in Glenford Turner’s pelvis.

 His lawyer, Joel Faxon, told National Public Radio, “It’s perplexing to me how they could be so incompetent that a scalpel that really should only be on the exterior of your body not only goes into the body but then is sewn into the body.
 It's a level of incompetence that’s almost incomprehensible.”